 The New Voices Scholar program assists authors who have recently published in NVJS to present related work at major local conferences.
 The program provides funding for conference attendance and also provides partial support for accommodation and travel.
 It is open to recent contributors to the journal on an application basis.

-For 2016, the program’s target conference is the Asian Studies Association of Australia (ASAA) conference, July 5-7 at Australian National University, Canberra.
+For 2017, the program’s target conference is the Japanese Studies Association of Australia (JSAA) conference, June 27-30 at the University of Wollongong.

 One of the key aims of NVJS is to support outstanding emerging researchers in building the skills and experience needed for an academic career.

 As an NVJS initiative, The New Voices Scholar program aims to help outstanding authors create a profile for themselves and their work, forge professional networks and gain experience in academic contexts by presenting their research in person.